Jeangowhy/opendocs/C++_Primer_5th.rst

-   by copying or moving the corresponding member from the given object; the copy- or move-assignment operators copy-assign or move-assign each member from the righthand object to the left.
+   by copying or moving the corresponding member from the given object; the copy- or move-assignment operators copy-assign or move-assign each member from the right-hand object to the left.
 Members of builtin or compound type are initialized or assigned directly.
 Members of class type are